karen-olson/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+  Looked at rails server logs --> name error at toys_controller#create --> changed Toys to Toy.

 - Update the number of likes for a toy

   - How I debugged:

+  Saw "204 no content error" in server logs, and "Unexpected end of JSON input" in browser console.
+This means JSON isn't being returned.
+Server logs said it's happening at toys_controller#update line 16.
+Added render json:

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+  404 error in console.
+In server logs, "No route matches [DELETE] '/toys/1'.
+Added :destroy to routes.rb.